TKaY83/TKaY83/README.md

 - 👋 Hi, I’m @TuncayDagdelen
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Frontend Web Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me portfolio.tuncay-dagdelen.de

 <!---
 TKaY83/TKaY83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.